ucbsoj/15sp-onlinenewspackages/_lessons/week6.md

 quizzes:
 assignment:
 ---
 We'll also cover the basics of typography.
-Groups 1 - TK will present the current status of their projects.

 <h5>News Package Critique</h5>
 <ul>